 - Shortness of breath or difficulty breathing

 - Cough

 - Fever or chills

 - Muscle or body aches

 - Vomiting or diarrhea

 - · New loss of taste or smell

-Children with COVID-19 - with or without symptoms - can also spread the COVID-19 virus to others.
+Children with COVID-19 - with or without symptoms

+- can also spread COVID-19 to others.

 COVID-19 vaccines are the best protection against the virus that causes COVID.